 Big Energy Saving Network

-DECC has launched a £752,000 fund to support eligible third sector organisations and community groups.
-The Big Energy Saving Network will deliver an extensive programme of outreach to vulnerable consumers, focussed on helping them reduce their energy costs and energy consumption.
+Following the success of the inaugural 2013/14 Big Energy Saving Network, DECC has provided £1m funding to continue the programme into 2014/15.
+The Big Energy Saving Network delivers an extensive programme of outreach to vulnerable consumers, focussed on helping them reduce their energy costs and energy consumption.

-This funded outreach programme will run through autumn/winter 2013/14, concluding on 31 March 2014.
-The programme of outreach will be led by 160 specially trained Network ‘Champions’, voluntary workers that will co-ordinate the training of further volunteers and front line workers.
+The Network will run through autumn/winter 2014/15, with outreach activity concluding on 13 March 2015.
+Each Big Energy Saving Network project is led by a specially trained Network ‘Champion’, voluntary workers that will co-ordinate the training of further volunteers and front line workers.
 These volunteers and frontline workers will in turn deliver proactive advice to consumers on energy issues via an assisted action approach.

 Reforming the electricity market